Download a PDF of this Code of practice

 1 About TalkTalk Business

 TalkTalk Business is part of the TalkTalk Group, the UK's third largest communications network operator.
 TalkTalk Business provides business grade services to the UK market place across two direct sales channels with a wholesale division covering the reseller and dealer market places.
 TalkTalk Business is a leading player in the development and delivery of next generation IP based converged voice and data services.

-This code of practice covers all of the TalkTalk Group of companies including TalkTalk Communications Limited (3849133) registered at Stanford House, Garrett Field, Birchwood, Warrington WA3 7BH.
+This code of practice covers all of the TalkTalk Group of companies including TalkTalk Communications Limited trading as TalkTalk Business (3849133) registered at Stanford House, Garrett Field, Birchwood, Warrington WA3 7BH.

 2 The purpose of the code

 The purpose of this Code of Practice is to inform our customers of their relationship with us.
 It is written for small business consumers who purchase telecommunications services from us directly.